 As a further example, consider the hypothetical installation of a 10-kilowatthour rated photovoltaic power system.
-The University of California Energy Institute estimates the installed cost of such a system at approximately \$80,000.27 If, over the assumed 25-year life of such a system, it could garner eight hours of daylight for 365 days per year, it would produce 730,000 kilowatt-hours of electricity, offsetting an equal amount of electricity produced from other sources.
-The present-law 30-percent tax credit for the installation of such a system would imply that the government was willing to pay \$9.6428 per MMBtu of displaced electricity.
+Based on data compiled by The Lawrence Berkeley National Laboratory, the installed cost of such a system is approximately \$53,000.36 If, over the assumed 25-year life of such a system, it could garner eight hours of daylight for 365 days per year, it would produce 730,000 kilowatt-hours of electricity, offsetting an equal amount of electricity produced from other sources.
+The present-law 30-percent tax credit for the installation of such a system would imply that the government was willing to pay \$6.3837 per MMBtu of displaced electricity.
 However, if in a different location the same system were only to average five hours of sunlight per day, it would produce 456,250 kilowatt-hours of electricity.
-As the installed cost of the system does not
+At the same installed cost, the present-law 30-percent tax credit for the installation of the system would imply that the government was willing to pay \$6.250 kilowatt-hours of electricity.